Truvella99/softEng/notes.md

 - Stub: used to substitute another unit (swap a unit under the current unit).
 Must be simpler that the unit substituted.
 - ![image](./int_testing.png)
 # ESTIMATION EXERCISES
-- CALENDAR TIME: The duration measures the time needed to complete a project.
+- CALENDAR TIME (or DURATION): Measures the time needed to complete a project.
     - Formula: EFFORT/#PERSONS WORKING
 - EFFORT: effort measures the amount of work needed to complete a project/task.
     - Formula : CALENDAR TIME * #PERSONS WORKING